OctopusDeploy/blog/blog/2019-08/k8s-oauth/index.md

 ## Conclusion

-Integrating Kubernetes with OAuth providers removes the need to maintain a yet another disconnected user database managed by Kubernetes itself, and allows you to leverage any existing account providers you may already have configured.
-The `k8s-oidc-user` provides a way to generate the required codes, and after that `kubectl` works like it does for any other Kubernetes account.
+Integrating Kubernetes with OAuth providers removes the need to maintain yet another disconnected user database managed by Kubernetes itself, and it allows you to leverage any existing account providers you may have already configured.
+The `k8s-oidc-user` provides a way to generate the required codes, and after that `kubectl` works as it does for any other Kubernetes account.